eguidotti/bornrule/README.md

 from bornrule.sql import BornClassifierSQL
 ```

-- Use for in-database classification
+- Use it for in-database classification
 - Supports inputs represented as json `{feature: value, ...}`

 ## Paper replication